-As schools become more responsive to the individual needs of students, psychological assessments are increasingly being sought to guide support and intervention planning.
+As schools become more responsive to the individual needs of students, psychological assessment in education settings is increasingly being sought to guide support and intervention planning.
 Whether a child is struggling academically, experiencing emotional difficulties, or transitioning to a new school setting, a psychological assessment can provide valuable insights to help educators and families work together effectively.

 There are many reasons a school might suggest a psychological assessment.
 Sometimes, a teacher or wellbeing coordinator has observed that a student is finding it difficult to keep up with academic demands or is having trouble regulating their emotions.
 This can show up in different ways: learning disengagement, withdrawal, anxiety, or outward behaviours such as frustration, avoidance, or defiance in the classroom.